A Proposed New Name

 Law of Large Numbers

-At the core of Draw Pattern Mathematics (DPM) combinatorics & probability theory play significant roles in determining and understanding the overall view of the mathematical model.
-An example below of one of the main mathematical terminology functions that's often used within (DPM) is combinatorics.
-Here is an example of how combinatorics works by listing all of the possible different number combinations for the combination of 1,2,3.
+At the core of Draw Pattern Mathematics (DPM) combinatorics & probability theory play significant roles in determining and understanding the overall view of this type of mathematical model.
+An example below of one of the main mathematical terminology functions that's most often used within (DPM) is the use of a factorial operation, which counts all of the possible distinct permutations or number of ways of a given set of numbers.
+Here is an example of how combinatorics works by listing all of the possible different number combinations for the numbers 1,2,3.

 There are 6 total possible combinations of 1,2,3: